 If there was ever a sedan you could call a “staple” of the segment in the past 30 years, the Toyota Camry takes the cake.
 With good looks and even better reliability, the Camry is as popular as ever.
 In this blog, we are looking at the transmission problems of the past three generations of the Camry.
 Here is a quick recap of our findings:

-The 2012-2014 model year Camry with the U760E and the 2007-2009 Camry with the U660E 6-speed automatic transmissions are the most problematic, and both are expensive to repair.
-Apart from that, the transmissions on the past three generations of the Camry are highly reliable.
+The 2012-2014 model year Camry with the U760E and the 2007-2009 Camry with the U660E 6-speed automatic transmissions are the most problematic, and both will cost several thousand to repair.
+Apart from that, the transmissions on the past three generations of the Camry are highly reliable and last up to 180,000 miles or more.

 If you are in the market for a Camry, we’re sure you can’t be satisfied with this short recap.
 As we continue, we take a deeper look at each of the transmissions of the past 3 Camry generations.
 We review NHTSA owners’ complaints, Toyota’s technical service bulletins, and potential recalls.
 Keep reading!